What is livedoid vasculopathy?

 Imaging studies for peripheral vascular disease may be carried out.
 Transcutaneous oximetry shows reduced oxygen flow in most patients.

-- Venous insufficiency with stasis dermatitis and leg ulceration
+- Venous insufficiency with venous eczema and stasis ulcer

 - Rheumatoid arthritis